teckwei1993/laravel-otp/README.md

 }
 ```

-* Reached the maximum allowed attempts, default 10 times with each identifier
+* Reached the maximum allowed attempts, defaults to 10 attempts for each identifier

-### Validate OTP by Laravel Validation
+### Validate an OTP using Laravel Validation

 ```php
 // in a `FormRequest`